Skip to content

 Aggravating If YOU Caused Accident

-If caused accident (reckless driving) and also flee, penalty imposed in UPPER half (up to 4 years).
+If you caused the accident (reckless driving) and also flee, Art.
+195.3 provides prison of 6 months to 4 years.
 Plus concurs reckless injury/homicide crime.

 Defense: Shock State